azlux/ssh-prompter/README.md

 # ssh-prompter

+The source of this project is https://git.azlux.fr/azlux/ssh-prompter, **PR are accepted on the source only**.

 ssh-prompter lists all servers contained in your ssh_config file with search feature.

 Additionally, the script can scan others `Include` [ssh_config file if used](https://man.openbsd.org/ssh_config#Include).